Martech-WorkShop/AutoMautic/README.md

        c) Automatically use a robust random password generator (e.g., openssl rand).

    In all cases:
-       - Store the generated password securely (e.g., in a temporary file or environment variable).
 - Avoid using the root MySQL user directly for Mautic; create a dedicated user with limited privileges.

  TODO: Investigate and handle kernel version-related reboot issue
    Problem: Script sometimes prompts for a reboot due to kernel version changes.